Everything you need to know about stenciling

-I carry my own stencil line of what I deem Funky Junk’s Old Sign Stencils.
-They are market sign themed stencils made from a durable 10 mil mylar.
+I personally design Funky Junk’s Old Sign Stencils.
+They are market sign themed and patterned stencils made from a high quality 10 mil mylar.

 I’m a 20 year sign maker by trade.
 So when I started creating old signs for my own home, readers desired to make the same designs.
 Hence… the stencils were born!
 So now you can make the signs I make too!

 As with any hobby, you’ll want to stock some basic supplies.

 I suggest to gather these things up, and have them all nearby before you start.
 There is nothing quite like having to run alllllll the way upstairs, while juggling four invaluable stencil brushes threatening to dry up on you…